BetterConfig/BetterConfigClient-java/README.md

 }
 ```

-Using your custom cache implementation:
+Then use your custom cache implementation:
 ```java
 BetterConfigClient client = BetterConfigClient.newBuilder()
                 .cache(new MyCustomCache()) // inject your custom cache